-- Creating data visualizations and reports to present findings to stakeholders.
+- Creating data visualisations and reports to present findings to stakeholders.

 - Identifying opportunities for process improvement and data-driven decision-making.

-A career in data analytics offers various specializations that professionals can pursue based on their interests and career goals.
-Some common specializations within data analytics include business intelligence, predictive analytics, machine learning, and data engineering.
+A career in data analytics offers various specialisations that professionals can pursue based on their interests and career goals.
+Some common specialisations within data analytics include business intelligence, predictive analytics, machine learning, and data engineering.

 The job market for data analysts is thriving, with a high demand for professionals who can derive insights from data and drive informed decision-making.